svmiller/svmiller.github.io/_posts/2024-10-23-inequality-insurgency-south-vietnam-1968-statistical-analysis.md

 You don't have to get something wrong in transcription when you have the technology to do it for you.
 Since I can't impute motives for Mitchell (1968), I can only really say what he presents is wrong.
 It's not clear what went wrong, but something went wrong.[^punchcards] I think my students can do better with the resources they have.

-[^punchcards]: Having only a passing familiarity with [technology of the time](https://doi.org/10.2307/2985546), it's possible some chicanery was involved with a punched card.
-It wouldn't be the first time I've heard tell of such issues involved a punched card tabulator, though I don't think I have the liberty to name names (even if the name involved has since passed on).
+[^punchcards]: Having only a passing familiarity with [technology of the time](https://doi.org/10.2307/2985546), it's possible some chicanery came with a punched card.
+It wouldn't be the first time I've heard tell of such issues involving a punched card tabulator.
+Stories about those get around from those old enough to tell them.

 ## Mitchell's Scatterplots, and What's Wrong {#scatterplots}